pnnl/hybridlane/README.md

     Currently, hybridlane does not support PennyLane's Catalyst and `qjit` capabilities.
 This would require developing a custom MLIR dialect for hybrid operations, which is a significant undertaking.
 While not on the immediate roadmap, this could be a potential feature in the future.

 *   **❌ Automatic Differentiation (Autodiff):**
     While our gate definitions are fundamentally compatible with PennyLane's differentiability paradigm, we do not yet provide a differentiable simulator device, nor are gradient recipes fully defined for all hybrid operations.
-For now, the `hybrid.bosonicqiskit` device will typically require finite differences for gradient computation.
+For now, the `bosonicqiskit.hybrid` device will typically require finite differences for gradient computation.
 We plan to integrate more robust autodiff capabilities in future releases.

 ---